Tested: Is WordPress Good For SEO in 2024?

 HTTPS has been a confirmed Google ranking signal since 2014.

-Making sure your WordPress site runs over HTTPS is your (or your hosts) responsibility.
+Making sure your WordPress site runs over HTTPS is your (or your host’s) responsibility.
+Pretty much all managed WordPress hosts will do this automatically.

 Learn more about HTTPS